snapsnapturtle/jonah.ml/_posts/2015-12-27-meta-robot-tags.md

 {% endhighlight %}

+### nofollow

-**nofollow** prevents spiders to follow any link on the page.
+It prevents spiders to follow any link on the page.
 If you are a newbie then it may be confusing to you.
 Let me explain you in detail.
 Whenever spider (Google bot) finds a link (internal or external) on a page, it lands on that website for crawling and indexing, to enforce spider for not following any link on the page, we can use this tag.